-In recent years several studies demonstrated the important role that the South American Low-Level Jet (SALLJ) plays in transporting moisture from the Amazon Basin to higher latitudes over the continent.
-Many of these studies have utilized the National Centers for Environmental Prediction (NCEP) reanalysis data (e.g., Nogues-Paegle and Mo 1997; Berbery and Collini 2000; Marengo et al. 2004) and the European Centre for Medium-Range Weather Forecasts (ECMWF) reanalysis data (Salio et al. 2002; Wang and Fu 2004), as the basis for studying climate and climate variability.
-For data rich areas, the Climate Data Assimilation System (CDAS-1, Kalnay et al. 1996 and CDAS-2, Kanamitsu et al. 2002) provides a fairly homogeneous set of analyses spanning more than 50 years, which are ideal for climate studies.
-However, for data sparse regions, including many areas in the Southern Hemisphere, uncertainty exists concerning the validity of those analyses.
-The characteristics (parameterization, resolution, topography, etc) of the general circulation model (GCM), which serves as a nucleus of the data assimilation system, become increasingly important in determining circulation features as the spatial and temporal resolution of the observations decreases.
-Anderson and Arritt (2001), using the NCEP-NCAR reanalysis data to investigate the low-level jet (LLJ) in the Great Plains, pointed out the risk of using data analyzed at times when the analyses are heavily influenced by the GCM (times when observations are relatively sparse).
+In recent years several studies demonstrated the important role that the South American low-level jet (SALLJ) plays in transporting moisture from the Amazon basin to higher latitudes over the continent.
+Many of these studies have utilized the National Centers for Environmental Prediction (NCEP) reanalysis data (e.g., Nogués-Paegle and Mo 1997; Berbery and Collini 2000; Marengo et al. 2004) and the European Centre for Medium-Range Weather Forecasts (ECMWF) reanalysis data (Salio et al. 2002; Wang and Fu 2004) as the basis for studying climate and climate variability.
+For data-rich areas, the Climate Data Assimilation Systems, CDAS-1 (Kalnay et al. 1996) and CDAS-2

+(Kanamitsu et al. 2002), provide a fairly homogeneous set of analyses spanning more than 50 years, which are ideal for climate studies.
+However, for data-sparse regions, including many areas in the Southern Hemisphere, uncertainty exists concerning the validity of those analyses.
+The characteristics (parameterization, resolution, topography, etc.) of the general circulation model (GCM), which serves as a nucleus of the data assimilation system, become increasingly important in determining circulation features as the spatial and temporal resolution of the observations decreases.
+Anderson and Arritt (2001), using the NCEP-National Center for Atmospheric Research (NCAR) reanalysis data to investigate the low-level jet (LLJ) in the Great Plains, pointed out the risk of using data analyzed at times when the analyses are heavily influenced by the GCM (times when observations are relatively sparse).